nmdollhopf/team1_wine_project/README.md

 ### Model 3
 Where linear and logistic regressions apply linear weights to features, Support Vector Machines (SVM) instead calculate hyperplanes in higher multi-dimensional space that separate outcome classes from one another.
 Despite sounding complicated, they are still simple to use and interpret, so we make our next models with SVMs.
+(Code is available in [final_multiclass_supervised_learning.ipynb](final_multiclass_supervised_learning.ipynb).)

 #### Method

+Support Vector Classification (SVC) is a subset of SVMs designed to separate categorical outcomes with support vectors.
+The support vectors then feed into decision functions that predict outcome classes based on probabilities for each class, much like the logistic regression method.
+Prior to the probabilities step, and unlike the logistic regression, we will utilize a non-linear formulation (the kernel) for setting the support vectors.
+For our purposes, we will use an exponential formulation called the Radial Basis Function (RBF).

-Foremost, we again look to the issue of the imbalanced quality classes.
+First, we again look to the issue of the imbalanced quality classes.
 Again, we choose the route of binning the outer classes with the next-inner classes, giving us 3 outcome classes for this set of models.
 The `3`, `4`, and `5` classes are binned together into a `3-5` class, and the `7`, `8`, and `9` classes are binned together into a `7-9` class (`7-8` for red wines).

 With this binning, the number of ratings for each type is increasingly more balanced,
 | Class | 3-5 | 6 | 7-9 |
 | ---- | :---: | :---: | :---: |
 | White | 1,640 | 2,198 | 1,060 |
 | Red | 744 | 638 | 217 |

-Support Vector Classification (SVC) is a subset of SVMs and, as noted, works in high-dimensional space to separate outcome classes with support vectors.
-The support vectors then feed into decision functions that predict outcome classes based on probabilities for each class, much like the logistic regression method.
-Prior to the probabilities step, and unlike the logistic regression, we will utilize a non-linear formulation (the kernel) for setting the support vectors.
-For our purposes, we will use an exponential formulation called the Radial Basis Function (RBF).

 As before, each dataset is split into training and testing data at 70% and 30% of the data, respectively, with `train_test_split()`.
 When applying the split, the data was stratified by outcome class.
 A random state seed was utilized for consistency.